ocaml/merlin/README.md

 Makes sure that ocamlmerlin binary can be found in PATH.

-The only setup needed is to have the following directories in vim runtime path (append this to your .vimrc):
+The only setup needed is to have the following directory in vim runtime path (append this to your .vimrc):

     :set rtp+=<SHARE_DIR>/ocamlmerlin/vim
-    :set rtp+=<SHARE_DIR>/ocamlmerlin/vimbufsync

 The default configuration can be seen in: